 The primary strategy of the Water Dogs was to create a durable system architecture that is lightweight and designed with speed, stability and high buoyancy in mind.
-As a result, the Water Dogs chose to use a diverse assortment of materials with the hull being cut out of foam with hardened Fiberglass coating the outside.
-In addition, as one of the main goals of the Water Dogs was stability, a different hull design was thought out than what is typically used.
+As a result, the Water Dogs chose to use a diverse assortment of materials with the hull being fabricated out of foam (cut with a CNC foam-cutter) and coated with epoxy and fiberglass protecting the outside of the hull.
+In addition, as one of the main goals of the Water Dogs was stability, a different hull design was explored than what is typically used.
 The Water Dogs decided to go with a rotating-spherical hull design which allows the boat to rise up and stay extremely stable, which is vital when shooting the pre-loaded balls and water.
 In order to increase versatility, a turret system was implemented on top of the hull, allowing the boat to have no real "front side," giving our software team as much control as possible.
-Additionally, three thrusters are placed to drive our boat, allowing the boat to have a strafing motion.
-Although this is an out-of-the-box idea, it gives us an advantage over the competition for those who have to turn around the buoys.
+Additionally, three thrusters are placed strategically to drive our boat, allowing the boat to move in any direction.
+Because this is an out-ofthe-box idea, it gives us an advantage over the competition for those who have to turn around the buoys.
 Aside from our design, we noticed that as time was spent working on the hardware portion of the boat, time was sacrificed for software development and experimentation.
 As a result, the Water Dogs placed a strong emphasis on simulation testing to allow our software team to work efficiently.
 The decision to use simulation software allows for the 2 teams to work simultaneously and optimizes the limited number of working hours before competition.
+We plan on completing at least three tasks- Navigate the Panama Canal, Ocean Cleanup, and Feed the Fish- as we also compete in FIRST Tech Challenge simultaneously.

-Fig. 2.
+Fig. 3.
 Hull Design in CAD